Johnny Isakson, 76, Georgia politician respected by both sides, dies

 His fealty to the party, however, was uniquely tested by Trump’s rise.

 At other times, Isakson worked in concert with the White House.
-He supported the vast majority of Trump’s initiatives and nominees that moved across the Senate floor, and he voted to confirm both of Trump’s Supreme Court picks, Neil Gorsuch and Brett Kavanaugh.
+He supported the vast majority of Trump’s initiatives and nominees that moved across the Senate floor, and he voted to confirm Trump’s first two Supreme Court picks, Neil Gorsuch and Brett Kavanaugh.

-His approach to Trump and history of campaigning in communities of color were held up by some in the Republican Party as model for GOP candidates struggling to hold onto their seats in Atlanta’s newly-competitive northern suburbs.
+His approach to Trump and his history of campaigning in communities of color were held up by some as a model for GOP candidates struggling to hold on to their seats in Atlanta’s newly competitive northern suburbs.
 But even Isakson’s closest allies acknowledged that he was among a shrinking group within the party.

 “It’s not the en vogue mentality right now,” said Heath Garrett, Isakson’s longtime political strategist, in early 2019.
 “It’s easier to just listen to Rush Limbaugh and be the most conservative person and win a really easy Republican district.
 But I sure hope that there are more Johnny Isaksons out there — and I think that there are.”